Army Clothing Record: What You Need to Know About Your Gear

 DA Form 3645 is the official Individual Clothing and Equipment Record.

-This form lists all organizational clothing and individual equipment (OCIE) issued to you by the Army.
+This form details all organizational clothing and individual equipment (OCIE) provided to you by the Army.

 What’s the process to obtain my CIF clothing record?